Saravanannus/ce6-capstone-grp1-sara/README.md

 # ce6-capstone-grp1
 Introduction
 This is a sample application used to demonstrate a POC of using GitHub Actions to deploy to AWS ECR and Fargate.
+## The Team Consist of:
+- VVenila
+- Kerenp
+- Jyoti
+- Saravanan.B

 # Architecture Diagram